keboola/connection-docs/overview/index.md

 permalink: /overview/
 ---

 Keboola Connection (KBC) is a cloud platform for interconnecting diverse systems.
-It is used to:
+It is used to

 - *extract* data from a source system,
 - *manipulate* and augment the extracted data with other data, and finally,